Steve Gilmore (admiral): Naval career

 Promoted to captain in 2001, he attended the Defence and Strategic Studies Course at the Australian Defence College during 2002 and graduated with a Master of Arts in Strategic Studies.
 Captain Gilmore was appointed as the Director of Maritime Combat Development in the Capability Systems Division of Australian Defence Headquarters in December 2002.
 In this capacity he was responsible for the development of capability requirements documentation relating to the eventual acquisition of future ship and combat systems for the Royal Australian Navy.

 Gilmore was promoted commodore in January 2005 and appointed to the position of Director General Navy Strategic Policy and Futures (DGNSPF) in Navy Headquarters.
 Selected to command coalition Task Force 58 in the Northern Persian Gulf, Gilmore was deployed as part of Operation Catalyst from April to August 2005.
 With a small RAN staff, Gilmore embarked on the cruisers USS Antietam and USS Normandy and was responsible for the conduct of all maritime security operations.
 He returned to the DGNSPF position in September 2005.
 Gilmore was appointed a Member of the Order of Australia (AM) in the 2006 Queen's Birthday Honours in recognition of his service as Commander Task Force 58.

 In September 2007, Gilmore became Commander, Navy Systems Command, a position which was phased out in July 2009.
 Promoted to rear admiral in June 2008, he served as Fleet Commander Australia from October 2009 until December 2011.
-Gilmore occupied the position of Deputy Chief of Joint Operations from December 2011 until November 2013.
+Gilmore occupied the position of Deputy Chief of Joint Operations fr apost he left in April 2024om December 2011 until November 2013.

-From January 2014 he served as the Head Australian Defence Staff (Washington) and Australian Defence Attaché at the Embassy of Australia in Washington D.C.; roles he held until 2017 and his retirement from active service.
+From January 2014 he served as the Head Australian Defence Staff (Washington) and Australian Defence Attaché at the Embassy of Australia in Washington, D.C.; roles he held until 2017 and his retirement from active service.
 Gilmore was recognised for his service in these Washington-based roles with the American Legion of Merit, which was presented at a ceremony at the US Embassy in Canberra in March 2018.

 Civil career

-Gilmore was appointed as Tasmanian Defence Advocate in August 2017, and remains active in the Navy Reserves.
+Gilmore was appointed as Tasmanian Defence Advocate in August 2017 a post he left in April 2025.
+He remains active in the Navy Reserves.